 - Arranging review panels on climate strategy topics where progress is limited.
 These panels will review the evidence and make further recommendations for action.

-The Partnership is exploring options to work towards:
+The partnership is exploring options to work towards:

 - The production of annual reports on local progress and any gap between actual and necessary reductions in emissions.